|This is an unofficial version.

 (b) with a view to procuring the cremation of any human remains;

-wilfully makes any false representation or issues or signs any false certificate, is guilty of an offence and liable, on summary conviction, in addition to any penalty or liability that he may otherwise incur, to imprisonment for a term not exceeding 15 months.
+wilfully makes any false representation or issues or signs any false certificate, is guilty of an offence and liable, on summary conviction, in addition to any penalty or liability that the person may otherwise incur, to imprisonment for a term not exceeding 15 months.

 PERPETUAL CARE FUNDS

 This Part, other than subsection 29(4), does not apply to